ag8/cowify/README.md

 <br>
 <br>
 <br>
-Most of the code is stolen from (https://gist.github.com/codebox/1233090)[here] and (http://stackoverflow.com/a/15558330/)[here] and a bunch of other places
+Most of the code is stolen from [https://gist.github.com/codebox/1233090](here) and [http://stackoverflow.com/a/15558330/](here) and probably a bunch of other places
 <br>